top of page

 Oyster mushrooms grow best when they are out of direct sunlight and have plenty of humidity and fresh air.
 Finding or creating the perfect environment is key to getting the most mushrooms out of your kit.

 • Find a humid spot with indirect sunlight to place your box.
 Near the kitchen sink or in the bathroom is often a good choice.
+Do not enclose in a box or cupboard as oysters need access to fresh air.

 • If you've purchased a thermometer/hygrometer, a humidity reading over 50% and a temperature reading between 10°C and 20°C is ideal.